Ways to Overcome Trademark Objection Under Section 9

 In 2015, the word “Ramayan” was refused registration under class 3.
 The reasoning behind this order was that this term is associated with religious sentiments, and hence, no individual can claim an exclusive right over such a word.

 The Emblems and Names (Prevention of Improper Use) Act, 1950 sets out a list of restricted names .
 No person can apply for any of these names.
-Further, any matter that is ‘obscene’ or scandalous in nature are also prone to objection under section 9.
+Further, any matter that is ‘obscene’ or scandalous in nature is also prone to objection under section 9 of trademark act.

-g.
-Any logo consisting of the shape of the goods or products the business is aiming to sell.
+Logo consisting of the shape of the goods or products the business is aiming to sell

-As stated above, these grounds cover the trademark objection under section 9.
+As stated above, these grounds cover the trademark objection under section 9 of trademark act.
 However, there are certain measures you can take to protect your mark from refusal.

 This is the most helpful suggestion to avoid the trademark objection under section 9.
 The whole basis of section 9 objection can be avoided if you use a mark that is unique and true to your business.
 A unique mark will not only be registered sooner but will also leave a long-lasting impression in the industry.
 For Example “Nikon” for photography products such as cameras, stood as a unique and distinctive mark.